pinellolab/dictys/README.rst

 	#Add public ports with '--expose' or '-p' to serve jupyter notebooks and bind mount with '-v' to transfer input/output data
 	docker run -it lfwa/dictys-cpu

-Then, activate conda environment and serve jupyter notebooks from inside the container:
+Inside the container, activate conda environment and serve jupyter notebooks:

 .. code-block::

 	. activate dictys
 	jupyter notebook --allow-root

-You can then access jupyter notebooks with the exposed or published ports.
+Then, you can access jupyter notebooks with the exposed or published ports.

 Additional notes
 ----------------